 We are registered with the data protection commissioner for the United Kingdom.
 This is a necessary part of our using computers to hold confidential information.
-If you would like to see our data registration certificate, or data registration reference number, please contact Kaye Bristow, the Practice Manager.
+If you would like to see our data registration certificate, or data registration reference number, please contact Sarah Terry, the Practice Manager.

 Data Protection Policy